robotpony/w42/content/blog/2025/the-hidden-world-principle-why-great-software-reveals-itself.md

 World doubling works because it operates from a position of safety.
 In *Coraline*, the other world mirrors the apartment you've already explored. *Westworld* reveals additional parks after you've grown comfortable with the western setting.
 The reveal doesn't invalidate what you know, it expands it exponentially.

 The psychology here is crucial.
 When we encounter something completely foreign, our brains engage threat assessment.
 But when familiar elements are recombined or extended, we experience wonder instead of anxiety.
 You've earned the right to this complexity by mastering the surface layer.
-The cottage door that leads to a parallel universe is delightful because you know cottages, and you know doors.
+The cottage door that leads to a parallel universe is delightful because you know cottages and you know doors.
 The surprise comes from what happens when you open it.

 This is why timing matters so much.
 Wind Waker waits until you've internalized the sailing mechanics, memorized island patterns, and felt truly at home on the ocean.
 Only then does it reveal the hidden kingdom beneath.
 The comfort you've built in the surface world becomes the foundation for exploring the depths.